benonboldstreet/Inventoryapp/README.md

 See [MIGRATION_SUMMARY.md](MIGRATION_SUMMARY.md) for more details on what we did.

+For an explanation of why we chose Firebase instead of Azure or other alternatives, see [MIGRATION_DECISION.md](MIGRATION_DECISION.md).

 ## Recent Cleanup

 We've removed several unused files to keep the codebase clean: